PaulBowden673/Projects-MP-MP1/README.md

 3. To clone the repository using HTTPS, under 'Clone with HTTPS', copy the link.
 4. Open Git Bash
 5. Change the current working directory to where you want the cloned directory to be made.
-6. Type 'git clone', and paste the URL you copied.
+6. Type 'git clone' and paste the URL you copied.
 7. Press Enter.
 Your local clone will be created.

 ## Credits